Exact volume-law entangled zero-energy eigenstates in a large class of spin models: Proof of Theorem 1 of main text: is a zero energy eigenstate of

 \section{Proof of Theorem 1 of main text: $|\Lambda\rangle_\mathcal{C}$ is a zero energy eigenstate of $H(2L)$}

-For convenience, let us restate the form of the Hamiltonian and Theorem 1 of the main text here.
+For convenience, let us restate the Hamiltonian and Theorem 1 from the main text here.
 We are considering the class of spin-$S$ chains of size $L$ with a translation invariant interaction [with periodic boundary condition (PBC)] of the form